Relativistic entanglement of two particles driven by continuous product momenta: Discussion and summary

 \section{Discussion and summary}

 In this paper we have studied spin entanglement of two particles with continuous momenta.
-We have surveyed a number of boost scenarios involving momenta both in product and entangled states.
+We have surveyed a number of boost scenarios involving momenta in product states.
 Attention was confined to pure spins, which were assumed to be in the maximally entangled Bell state $\ket{\Phi_+}$.

 Our results confirm the general conclusion that Lorentz boosts cause non-trivial behavior of spin entanglement of a two particle system.
 The details of the behavior, however, are strongly determined by the boost situation at hand, that is, the momentum state and geometry involved.
 While there are states and geometries that leave entanglement invariant, most scenarios we have studied lead to significant changes of concurrence.
 An example of the former was given by the product momenta $f_{\mathrm{EPRB}}$ with $\sigma / m = 1$ in the EPRB situation which leaves the entanglement of the Bell state invariant.
 The rest of the momenta causes changes of spin entanglement between the maximal value and zero.